strapi/strapi-starter-gatsby-corporate/README.md

 Here are the required ones for the frontend:

 - `GATSBY_STRAPI_URL`: URL of your Strapi backend, without trailing slash
+- `PREVIEW_SECRET`: a random string used to protect your preview pages

 And for the backend: